hwang2006/distributed-training-on-perlmutter-using-horovod/README.md

 perlmutter:login15>$ cd $SCRATCH
 perlmutter:login15>$ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```
 2. Install Miniconda.
 By default conda will be installed in your home directory, which has a limited disk space.
+Please refer to [File System Overview](https://docs.nersc.gov/filesystems/) for more details of NERSC storage systems .
 You will install it on the /global/common/software/myproject directory and then create subsequent conda virtual environments on your scratch directory.
 ```
 perlmutter:login15>$ chmod 755 Miniconda3-latest-Linux-x86_64.sh
 perlmutter:login15>$ ./Miniconda3-latest-Linux-x86_64.sh